A look at Triple H’s 25-year WWE run

 Word has leaked, but not confirmed, that AJ Styles may return to Raw Monday night.

-He may also be scheduled to wrestle next Sunday on the Money in the Bank show.
+He may also be scheduled to wrestle Sunday on the Money in the Bank show.

 More WWE releases